WilczekCK/socketio-vue-charades/README.md

 # Charades-socketio-vue
 Online version: https://charades.osupoli.pl/ <br>
 If you won't be able to connect with someone (or connect by yourself) give it a moment, the Backend server must start.<br>
-It's turning off after 24H while nobody is playing.
+It's turning off after 24H if nobody is playing.

 <br>
 Simple charades game connected with [Datamuse API wordfinding query engine](https://www.datamuse.com/api/)<br />